Total of the first loan to the value of the property.

-Real estate investing involves the purchase, ownership, management, rental and/or sale of real estate for profit.
+REI stands for Real estate investing.
+REI involves the purchase, ownership, management, rental and/or sale of real estate for profit.
 Improvement of realty property as part of a real estate investment strategy is generally considered to be a sub-specialty of real estate investing called real estate development.

 An actively licensed real estate agent and REALTOR® are often used interchangeably, although not every real estate agent is a REALTOR®.
 A REALTOR® is a member of the National Association of REALTORS® (NAR).
 A REALTOR® promises to uphold the Code of Ethics of the association and to hold each other accountable for when serving the public, customers, clients and each other, with a high standard of practice and care.